microsoft/SEAL/README.md

 cmake . -DCMAKE_PREFIX_PATH=~/mylibs
 ```

+### Android

+## Microsoft SEAL for .NET

+Microsoft SEAL provides a .NET Standard library that wraps the functionality in Microsoft SEAL for use in .NET development.

 ### From NuGet package

 For .NET developers the easiest way of installing Microsoft SEAL is by using the multi-platform NuGet package available at [NuGet.org](https://www.nuget.org/packages/Microsoft.Research.SEALNet).
 Simply add this package into your .NET project as a dependency and you are ready to go.

-## Building Microsoft SEAL for .NET

-Microsoft SEAL provides a .NET Standard library that wraps the functionality in Microsoft SEAL for use in .NET development.

 ### Windows